decentraland/adr/content/ADR-189-social-service-M2.md

 ## Abstract

-The goal of this milestone is to stop leveraging Matrix to handle friend requests amongst users.
+A document that compares two possible solutions to stop leveraging Matrix to handle friend requests amongst users.
 To achieve this, the service will need to not only save the friendship interactions but also have a mechanism to notify online users in real-time of the interactions.
+The chosen mechanism will be WebSockets.

 ## Context, Reach & Prioritization

-Currently, all friendship events are being stored in both Matrix and the Social service, to avoid this duplication of information this RFC proposes to start handling friendship requests directly on the Social service and stop storing the information in Matrix.
+Currently, all friendship events are being stored in both Matrix and the Social Service, to avoid this duplication of information this RFC proposes to start handling friendship requests directly on the Social Service and stop storing the information in Matrix.
 The benefits of this proposal include:

 - Downscale the load on Matrix
   - The friendships events (Request, Accept, Delete, etc.)